capsicumbaccatum/MS2LDA_workshop_Halle/README.md

 File name: FeatureTable_Test_Course.mgf

 The file has been attached to the invitation email for this workshop.
 You can also download the demo dataset from this repository.
-Please find it in the folder: Original_feature_Table.
+Please find it in the folder: Demo_feature_Table.
 This is a demo dataset for this workshop in MGF format.

 **Now you have two options:**